SeaHogs/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.
 The `CommandHistoryManager` will be initialized with no commands.

 Step 2.
-The user executes the `delete` command to delete the 2th person in the address book.
-The `delete` command attempts to execute and upon executing successfully, it is then pushed into the command history stack via `CommandHistoryManager.getInstance().pushCommandToHistory()`.
+The user executes the `delete 2` command to delete the 2nd person in the clinic.
+The `delete 2` command attempts to execute and upon executing successfully, it is then pushed into the command history stack via `CommandHistoryManager.getInstance().pushCommandToHistory()`.
 Note that only successful executions will be pushed.

 Step 3.
 The user then executes the `undo` command which will pop the latest command via `CommandHistoryManager.getInstance().popCommandToHistory()`.
-The latest command will then execute their undo method which in this case is the `delete` command.
+The latest command will then execute their undo method which in this case is the `delete 2` command.

 ## **Implementation of Appointments**